PM active for country’s betterment: Pervaiz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE : An organisational meeting of Pakistan Muslim League-Quaid (PML-Q) of Gujrat district was held under the chairmanship of Ch Pervaiz Elahi here on Saturday.
+LAHORE: An organisational meeting of PML-Q of Gujrat district was held under the chairmanship of Ch Pervaiz Elahi here on Saturday.

 Addressing the meeting, Punjab Assembly Speaker Ch Pervaiz Elahi said Prime Minister Imran Khan is active for the betterment of the country.